Divergence, thickness and hypergraph index for general Coxeter groups: Introduction

 \subsection{Acknowledgements}

-We thank Mark Hagen and Ivan Levcovitz for helpful discussions.
+We thank Mark Hagen and Ivan Levcovitz for helpful discussions, and an anonymous referee for extremely careful reading and thoughtful suggestions.
 We are grateful to the University of Sydney, the School of Mathematics at the University of Sydney and the University of Sydney Mathematical Research Institute for supporting a visit by Ignat Soroko, who also acknowledges support from the AMS--Simons travel grant.
 Yusra Naqvi and this research were supported in part by ARC Grant DP180102437.
 Pallavi Dani was supported by NSF Grant No.~DMS--1812061.